Clay Warmup Study

 1990 20 Juan Aguilera (2R)

-No surprise to see Muster topping the list - not once but twice.
-What may surprise is that 1996 outranks
+No surprise to see Muster and Nadal dominating the top of the list; what may surprise is that Muster's

-beforehand, especially matches with no rest days which occurs in all these warmup events.
+beforehand, especially matches with no rest days which occurs in all warmup events.